 13.1 The Finish Line will be between a red and white striped pole on the Race Committee Boat and the ODM which may be in a different position to the start.
 In the event of a shortened race being finished at a turning mark (rule 32) from a rib or similar committee boat, the line shall be between a vertical staff, or similar, on the boat and the course mark.

-13.2 Except when finishing, boats shall not cross the Finish Line in either direction when a Blue Flag is displayed on the Race Committee Boat Boats doing so shall be disqualified without a protect hearing.
+13.2 Except when finishing, boats shall not cross the Finish Line in either direction when a Blue Flag is displayed on the Race Committee Boat Boats doing so shall be disqualified without a protest hearing.
 This changes RRS 63.1 and A 5

 14 Time limit